1. HOME

 3. Maid of honor speech for a sister

-How to easily write a great Maid of Honor speech for your sister
+Write a great Maid of Honor speech for your sister

 Step-by-step help, a maid of honor speech outline template to use, with a FREE printable and a heartfelt speech example

-By: Susan Dugdale | Last modified: 09-28-2023
+By: Susan Dugdale

-And where, on earth, do you begin?
+And where do you begin?

 What's on this page

-A FREE printable maid of honor speech outline to help you effectively organize and order what you want to say
+A FREE printable maid of honor speech outline

 Wedding party - a bride and two bridesmaids - Text - Catch flowers.
 Eat cake.
 Hear me give my maid of honor speech at my sister's wedding.